Your Guide to ESOP Accounting: Leveraged and Non-Leveraged Plans

 Accounting for Leveraged ESOPs

-• Contributions Classified as Compensation Expenses.
-Amounts contributed to the ESOP each year are accounted for as compensation expenses.
+Contributions Classified as Compensation Expenses: Amounts contributed to the ESOP each year are recognized as compensation expense.
 The dollar amount value of these expenses is based on the fair market value of the shares the year they are released from the suspense account.
 Any dividends paid also qualify as compensation expenses.

-• Accounting for Interest.
-Any interest on those contributions must be separately identified and charged as interest expense.
+Accounting for Interest: Any interest on contributions must be separately identified and charged as interest expense.

-• Using the Footnotes.
-Plan sponsors should use the footnotes section of the financial statements to disclose the debt’s terms, interest rate, and other significant information concerning the guarantee.
+Using the Footnotes: Plan sponsors should use the footnotes section of the financial statements to disclose the terms of the debt, the interest rate, and other significant information regarding the guarantee.

 Accounting for Non-Leveraged ESOPs

-Since non-leveraged ESOPs do not borrow funds to acquire company stock, the accounting is simplified.
-Non-leveraged ESOPS are funded directly by the employer via cash contributions or stock grants.
+Since non-leveraged ESOPs do not borrow funds to acquire company stock, the accounting for ESOP plans is simplified.
+Non-leveraged ESOPS are funded directly by the employer via cash contributions or stock contributions.

-• Shares and Cash Contributions are Compensation Expenses.
-Newly issued shares, cash contributions to the plan, or dividends are classified as compensation expenses on the balance sheet.
-The reported amount is equal to the cash contribution or, if shares, the fair market value of the shares on the date they were contributed to the plan.
+Shares and Cash Contributions are Compensation Expenses: Newly issued shares, cash contributions to the plan, or dividends are classified as compensation expenses on the balance sheet.
+The reported amount equals the cash contribution or, if shares, the fair market value of the shares on the date they were contributed to the plan.
 In non-leveraged ESOPS, all contributions will qualify as tax deductions for the plan sponsor.

-• Using the Footnotes.
-Again, the footnotes should be used to provide relevant information about ESOP funding.
-This may include: the company’s ESOP funding policy, who the ESOP covers, and the amounts contributed and charged as expenses during the reporting period.
+Using the Footnotes: Use footnotes to provide relevant information about ESOP funding.
+This may include the company’s ESOP funding policy, who the ESOP covers, and the amounts contributed and charged as expenses during the reporting period.

 Contact Aegis For ESOP Guidance

-Aegis Trust Company is not a CPA and nothing in this post should be taken as financial advice.
+Aegis Trust Company is not a CPA, and nothing in this post should be taken as financial advice.
 We recommend consulting with a CPA who is familiar with ESOPs for financial advice related to ESOP accounting.
-To learn more about ESOPs, visit our ESOP blog.
-For additional information and guidance about ESOP transactions or trustee services, contact the Aegis team.

 Ready to find out more?